itsee-birmingham/standalone_collation_editor/README.md

 collation service in views.py (for me) can support an optional parameter 'debug' it must be optional if it is used as the add witness function does not use debug mode.

-#### Exporter changes
+#### Exporter changes which may need action in inherited classes

+The following changes relate to the Exporter class in the exporter.py file in the collation editor code.

 The export_data function now takes an addition keyword argument 'settings' which is a dictionary of settings or an empty dictionary.
-Any class inheriting from exporter.Exporter and implementing the 'export_data' function must add this additional keyword argument to the expected arguments for the function.
+Any class inheriting from Exporter and implementing the ```export_data()``` function must add this additional keyword argument to the expected arguments for the function.
 These settings are not used in the Exporter code but are useful for passing settings into class which inherit from it or do not inherit from it but are called by exporter factory as part of the collation editor export.

 The export has generally been made more modular to allow easier customisation.
-Only one of the changes, the addition of the 'get_lemma_text' function, is likely to change the behaviour of existing code.
+Only one of the changes, the addition of the ```get_lemma_text()``` function, is likely to change the behaviour of existing code.
-To maintain previous behaviour this should be overidden in any classes inheriting from exporter.Exporter.
+To maintain previous behaviour this should be overidden in any classes inheriting from Exporter.
 The code in 1.x retrieved the lemma text from the apparatus from the a reading which is always the same as the overtext in the collation editor but always uses the t form of the word and does not follow the convention of the collation editor for using the data from the overtext in the very top line of each stage display.
 In addition not using the overtext values here limits reuse of the exporters in larger systems where a different editorial text might be selected for publication.
-To maintain existing behaviour any exporter classes inheriting from exporter.Exporter should include this function which still extracts from the overtext structure but uses the t value as the key which will be the same as that used in the a reading.
+To maintain existing behaviour any exporter classes inheriting from Exporter should include this function which still extracts from the overtext structure but uses the t value as the key which will be the same as that used in the a reading.

 ```python
 def get_lemma_text(self, overtext, start, end):